SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 Customers shall be able to access self service, so that they can make reasonable adjustments e.g. to role mapping.
-At the time of writing this document it's still undecided if SCS has the requirement of a decicated "self service" that serves as a frontend to provision and re-configure customer specific data, abstracting e.g. from IdP specific user interface particularities.
+At the time of writing this document it's still undecided if SCS has the requirement of a dedicated "self service" service that serves as a frontend to provision and re-configure customer specific data, abstracting e.g. from IdP specific user interface particularities.

+Keycloak is currently being deployed as part of the OSISM testbed.
+Technically this IdP component shall be shifted from the management plane to be run on the basis of a "minimal" Kubernetes (e.g. K3S), e.g. to make use of the "self healing" and scaling features achievable with that.

+So one of the considerations is if the solution will work well on a K8S environment.
+The instances will need to share configuration (probably via the shared backend database) as well as session state.
+Maybe one is better prepared for horizontal scaling than the other.

 ## Options considered